Trump skipping his successor’s inauguration is his final defiance of presidential norms

 Hewing to some version of regular order on Inauguration Day would have required Trump and first lady Melania Trump to receive Biden and Jill Biden at the White House ahead of the ceremony, perhaps leaving a letter in the presidential desk wishing Biden well.
 Recent outgoing presidents have accompanied the incoming one for the short limousine ride from the White House to the Capitol.

-It is not clear what Biden will do ahead of the ceremony now, although his efforts to adhere to pandemic social distancing recommendations might have forced changes to the routine no matter what.
+It is not clear what Biden will do ahead of the ceremony now, although his efforts to adhere to pandemic social-distancing recommendations might have forced changes to the routine no matter what.

 Vice President Pence has not yet said whether he will attend the ceremony.